Septic Arthritis (Infectious Arthritis) in Children

 Foreign object that goes through the skin

 Which children are at risk for septic arthritis?

 Septic arthritis may occur without any known risk factors.
 But children who have an open skin wound and a weakened immune system may be at greater risk.
-A weakened immune system can be caused by diabetes, kidney disease, HIV infection, or cancer.
+A weakened immune system can be caused by diabetes, kidney disease, HIV infection, cancer, immune deficiencies, or immunosuppressive medicines.